-- A student may apply for the credit after the first year of enrollment and any full year of consecutive enrollment thereafter. - A Timeout or Leave of Absence disqualifies the student from consecutive course enrollment. - The student must be enrolled in and complete with a passing grade (based on their graduation requirements) at least six credits per trimester. - Extended courses disqualify a student from the cost of program discount. - If a student does not receive a passing grade but completes the required six credits within the trimester, they qualify for the cost of program discount. - Course withdrawals that reduce the minimum required number of credits below six credits per trimester disqualify a student from the cost of program discount.
+- A student may apply for the credit after the first year of enrollment and any full year of consecutive enrollment after that. - A Timeout or Leave of Absence disqualifies the student from consecutive course enrollment. - The student must be enrolled and complete with a passing grade (based on their graduation requirements) at least six credits per trimester. - Extended courses disqualify a student from the cost of program discount. - If a student does not receive a passing grade but completes the required six credits within the trimester, they qualify for the cost of program discount. - Course withdrawals that reduce the minimum required number of credits below six credits per trimester disqualify a student from the cost of program discount.

-A student seeking this discount must request a review by filling out this Google form within two weeks of the end of the semester and after all grades have been received for the last semester of the year being reviewed.
-Requests for review cannot be submitted after the next semester begins.
+A student seeking the 6% credit must request a review by filling out this Google form after all grades have been received for the last trimester of the year being reviewed.
+Review requests cannot be submitted after the subsequent trimester begins.

 A credit of 6% of the Cost of Program paid, during the year under review, will be applied to the student's MCU account each year that the student qualifies.
 The credit may be used toward any MCU expenses accrued during the student's tenure at MCU.